 - 1. For all employees the probationary period is six (6) months. - 2.
-Probationary periods may be extended only once. - 3.
-Employees who have accepted a new position within the Association and who have at least two years of employment seniority, will have a three-month trial period.
-This period is for orientation, training, performance appraisal and mutual suitability. - 4.
 The length of time prior to eligibility for the Employee Benefits package is determined by the carrier.
-It is independent of the probationary period but is not shorter than the probationary period.
+It is independent of the probationary period but is not shorter than the probationary period. - 3.
+Upon the successful completion of the 6-month probation period employees will gain access to sick and vacation time.